Balkbrug

 Balkbrug is a village in the Dutch province of Overijssel.
 It is located in the municipality Hardenberg, about 5 km west of Dedemsvaart.

 History

 Balkbrug is located where the road from Ommen splits into a road to Meppel and Leeuwarden, and a road to Hoogeveen and the city of Groningen.
 In 1599, a redoubt was constructed in Ommerschans, south of Balkbrug.
 The village appeared in 1811 along the Dedemsvaart as part of a peat colony.
 It is named after a simple type of bridge.
 In 1819, a beggar's colony was founded to the south of the village.
 In 1840, it was home to 1,308 people.
 The church was built in 1896.

 In 1893/94, the beggar's colony was turned into the state educational institution Veldzicht, a prison for young offenders.
 In 1911, it was enlarged and became the largest of the Netherlands.
 Nowadays, it is used as the forensic psychiatry centre.

+In January 2025 inhabitants of Balkbrug won the Dutch Postcode Lottery main prize of €59.7 million.